Kagiri11/-flick/README.md

 # FLICK
+🎬Flick is
-Flick is an Android app that consumes the TMDB API to get details about upcoming movies, popular movies, top rated movies and shows in general.
+an Android app that consumes the TMDB API to get details about upcoming movies, popular movies, top rated movies and shows in general.
 This app has been built using Kotlin as the base programming language.
 While building Flick, I am trying to follow the MVVM architecture.